MG 3 machine gun: Barrel

 The MG 3 has a quick-change, chrome-lined barrel with four right-hand grooves and a rifling twist rate of 1 in 305 mm (1:12 in) and weighs 1.7 kg.
 Alternatively, MG 3 barrels can also have polygonal rifling.
 The barrel is integrated with the barrel breech.
 During sustained firing, there is a need for the barrel to be changed and this is how they are swapped: The gun is cocked and the barrel catch on the right of the barrel shroud is swung forward.
 Then, the breech end of the hot barrel swings out and can be removed by elevating or twisting the gun.
 A fresh barrel would be inserted through the barrel catch and the muzzle bearing.
 When the catch is rotated back, the barrel is locked and the machine gun can resume firing.
 Both the receiver housing and ventilated barrel casing are made from pressed sheet steel.
 The machine gun crew member responsible for a hot barrel change is issued protective asbestos gloves to prevent getting burned.
 A muzzle device is mounted at the end of the barrel and it acts as a flash suppressor, muzzle brake and recoil booster.

-Feeding
+Feeding system

-MG 3 machine guns are belt-fed from the left to the right side, using non-disintegrating metallic-link DM1 belts, which have links that wrap around the cartridge case and are linked by a coiling wire on each side.
+The MG 3 feeds from the left side through a feed block using a metal 50-round drum that uses a non-disintegrating metallic-link DM1 belts (Patronengurt DM1) ammunition belts (which have links that wrap around the cartridge case and are linked by a coiling wire on each side) or disintegrating-link M13 or DM6 belts.

+In the light machine gun role, the MG 3 is deployed with a 100-round (or 120-round in case of disintegrating belts) belt fitted inside a synthetic ammunition drum developed by Heckler & Koch that is latched on to the left side of the receiver.
+The rear wall of the drum is transparent and serves as a visual indicator for the amount of ammunition available.
+The feed system operates through a feed arm that is housed in the feed cover.
+Two feed pawls are linked to the front end of the arm by an intermediate link and move in opposite directions, moving the belt in two stages as the bolt moves back and forward during firing.

 DM1 belts are intended for multiple reuse and in terms of design are based on and derived from the last version of the Gurt 34/41-belt family used in World War II in MG 34 and MG 42 machine guns.
 DM1 belts are preloaded at ammunition factories in 50-round connectable belt lengths and can be linked to any length necessary.
 Spent cartridge cases are ejected downwards, and the emptied links are transported to the right.